HIT-CNC/CNC-Handson-201/try-helm/README.md

 ![](img/explore.png)

-Now, go to `Explorer`, then you can see the types of metrics that Prometheus exports to Grafana.
+Now, go to `Explore`, then you can see the types of metrics that Prometheus exports to Grafana.